Armored Core: Nexus: Plot

 55 years after the incident at the Silent Line, corporate warfare is on the verge of breaking out once more between the four largest corporations: Mirage, Crest, Kisaragi, and the newly founded Navis.
 An ill-equipped bureaucracy called the Organization for Administrating Enterprise claims to police the corporations, but does little in practice to stop the escalation of conflict between them.
 Global Cortex, the organization that employed Armored Core pilots called Ravens, has been replaced with a successor organization called Raven's Ark.

 As the corporations expand across the planet, Navis begins to hoard ancient technology and gains the attention of Mirage, which leads to an attempt by Mirage to use the OAE to force Navis into sharing the technology.
 Navis instead withdraws from the OAE and severs its partnership with Kisaragi to develop a secret alliance with Crest.
 Tensions from these events lead to all-out war between the corporations, which comes to a climax as Crest betrays their smaller ally and destroys the city that Navis is based in.
 Despite Crest withdrawing from the war, Mirage begins to attack Navis, leading the desperate company to activate an ancient weapon that proves to be uncontrollable.
 Despite the player's defeat of the weapon, the Kisaragi corporation accidentally activated a separate weapons system that begins to destroy everything it can.

 Release

-Armored Core: Nexus was initially released in Japan for the Sony PlayStation 2 on March 18, 2004.
-FromSoftware partnered with Agetec for its international versions, releasing a North American version on September 28, 2004 and a European version on April 13, 2006.
+Armored Core: Nexus was initially released in Japan on March 18, 2004.
+FromSoftware partnered with Agetec for its international versions, with the game releasing in North America on September 28, 2004, Europe on April 13, 2006, and in Australia on November 1, 2006.